ACrispyCookie/ColonyHubCore/README.md

 # ColonyHubCore
-A basic core for every ColonyMC lobby server.

-Features:
-  - Refreshing "Latest voters/Latest Donators" NPCs
+ColonyHubCore is a Spigot plugin created to be the basic plugin of the hub servers on ColonyMC.
+Some of its interesting and unique features are:

+  - NPCs diplaying the 5 latest donations/votes that update every 10 seconds.

+It also includes some more basic features like:

-  - BattleBox Gamemode
+  - Build protection
+  - Utility commands and menus
   - PvP Mode
-  - Double Jump
+  - Double jump
+  - Riding ender pearl
+  - Player visibility
-  - EnderButt
+  - Server selector
-  - Fun Commands ("/cookie", "/kaboom")
+  - Automatic restart on overload